mxstn/mxstn.github.io/_pages/mountains.md

 title: Alpinism
 ---

 Below I tried to collect more or less what I have done so far in the mountains.
 The list does not include training laps to minor peaks and multi-pitch climbs down in the valley; I tried only to include more or less interesting things.
-Still, the list is getting less interesting further down - and surely, "real" alpinists are laughing about it ;)
+Still, the list is getting less interesting further down - and surely, "real alpinists" are laughing about it ;)

+Sorting is done in mountain ranges in the eastern alps.
 Since I grew up in the Wetterstein mountains, they come first.

 ## Wetterstein